 Don’t start with a whimper and don’t fade away.

-I don’t know if you ever look at that counter on the left hand side of a brief that tells you how many people have applied, but for The Columnist it’s always loads.
+I don’t know if you ever look at that counter on a brief that tells you how many people have applied, but for The Columnist it’s always loads.
 Probably well over 450.
 Each pitching one column and two further ideas.
+Which is a lot of reading.
 So, if yours isn’t good enough to grab our attention, and to keep us reading, then it is unlikely that you will get shortlisted.

 Which does not mean you should resort to wackiness, grand offensive statements or ludicrous flights of nonsense.
 Just hit us right between the eyes with something intriguing, amusing, interesting or well-observed.